dustinpfister/blog_posts/_posts/threejs-getting-started.md

 Read my full [post on Vector3](/2018/04/15/threejs-vector3/)

 Another class of interest that you should at least be aware of is [vector3](https://threejs.org/docs/index.html#api/math/Vector3), This is what you want to use when defining a point in 3d Space.

+### 4.2 - Check out my project examples

+In the long run thought of course what really needs to happen sooner or later is to start making one or two real examples using three.js.
+That is some kind of game or animation type thing typically, so with that said maybe another step forward would be to [look at some of my basic project examples](/2021/02/19/threejs-examples/).

+For now I will cover some additional corners of three.js that I think stand out...